 What you need to do

-When you select a testing clinic to visit, check the details before you go to see what you need such as
+When you select a testing clinic to visit, check the details before you go to see if

-- checking whether children are tested at the clinic or
+- children can be tested at the clinic

 You will need to bring one form of identification with you.